-- Nature, concept and types of Punishment i. - Theories of punishment - iii.
-Corporal and Capital Punishment; Attitude on Pros and Cons of Capital Punishment - iv.
-Rights of Prisoners; Alternative approaches to Imprisonment & Community Based Correction - Sentencing-Process and Policies, Alternative Sentencing system
+- i.
+Nature, concept and types of Punishment

+- ii.
+Theories of punishment

+- iii.
+Corporal and Capital Punishment; Attitude on Pros and Cons of Capital Punishment

+iv.
+Rights of Prisoners, UN's Standard Minimum Rules for the Treatment of Prisoners; Alternative approaches to Imprisonment & Community Based Correction v.
+Sentencing-Process and Policies, Alternative Sentencing system

-- 1. Sutherland:principles of criminology(latest Edition) - Garofolo:Criminology Parts I,II and III (Latest Edition).
+- 1. Sutherland:principles of criminology(latest Edition) - 2.
+Garofolo:Criminology Parts I,II and III (Latest Edition). - 3.
 Taft:Criminology (Latest Edition)Part-I-Ch 1,3 for study. - 4.
 Pillai:Principles of Criminology lectures 2,3,4,5,6,9,11 and 12. - 5.
 Cavan : Criminology Part-I Omitting Chapter 2.
 Part II-full. - 6.
 Lombroso, Casare: Crime, its cause and remedies. - 7.
 Different Reports published by government of India form time to time. - 8.
 Moral Approach to criminal Law by Radzinowicz and Turner. - 9.
 New Horizons in Criminology by Barnes and Tetters. - 10.
 Pioneers in Criminology edited by Minnhein. - 11.
-Criminology: Ahmad Siddique - 12.
-Criminology and Penology: Prof N.V.Paranjape - 13.
+Criminology : Ahmad Siddique - 12.
+Criminology and Penology : Prof N.V.Paranjape - 13.
 S.Chhabbra, The Quantum of Punishment- in Criminal Law (1970) H.L.A. - 14.
 Hart, Punishment and Responsibility (1968)